dehezhang2/Notes/3103/CS3103_Operating_System.md

 * Difficulties of Concurrency

   * Sharing of global resources: global variables(may be changed)
-  * Difficult for OS to manage the allocation of resources optimally: Multiple processes may request use of the same resource.
+  * Difficult for OS to manage the allocation of resources optimally: Multiple processes may request use of the same resource.(the example of the multithreaded hello program => same resource: screen)
   * Difficult to locate programming errors: Results are not deterministic and reproducible

 * **Race Condition**: Occurs when multiple processes or threads read and write shared data items

   * Final result depends on how the execution of instructions in the multiple processes interleaves

-  * "Loser" of the race is the process that updates last and will determine
+  * "Loser" of the race is the process that updates last and will determine => finish last process(loser) determine the final value of shared variable

-  * e.g.: P1 P2 are 2 threads can access X
+  * e.g.: P1 P2 are 2 threads can access X, each instruction are inorder from a process point of view, **and 2 process use different registers**

     ![image-20190217192559555](image-20190217192559555.png)